Skip to content

 Fix: Aw Snap!
 Error in Google Chrome

-Despite being the most user-friendly browser, Chrome sometimes might frustrate users by showing the Aw Snap!
-Error.
+Despite being the most user-friendly browser, Chrome sometimes might frustrate users by showing the Aw Snap! message with some status codes.

 You may have to reload the tab multiple times, but the page will load up if your internet connection gets established.

 If the “Aw Snap!” error persists on your Chrome browser even with good internet, the problem solely lies with the browser.
-We may start by clearing the Chrome browser’s data to counter this.
-Here are the steps to do:
+To counter this, we may start by clearing the Chrome browser’s data.

 2. Open the Settings page.